Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-The bicycle lesson becomes the focal point as a metaphor for life - life is a bicycle - with all the potential dangers that involves.
+- The bicycle lesson becomes the focal point as a metaphor for life - life is a bicycle - with all the potential dangers that that involves.

 - The form of the poem is crucial here- the one long sentence, made up of several clauses, represents the different stages of the bicycle lesson and hence the growing up process.
 And, as with many memories of family, time always seems to have gone so fast when you look back at certain specific childhood activities.